BLOG

 Labor cost optimization is measured by two metrics that cannot be gamed.
 The first is output per labor dollar: the revenue or deliverable units produced per dollar of total payroll cost, tracked quarterly.
 When process improvements take hold, this metric improves without headcount reduction because the same team produces more output with less compensating effort.
 The second is re-work rate: the percentage of completed work units that re-enter the process.
 This metric measures whether compensating tasks have been eliminated or merely shifted to a different role.

 Most mid-market companies do not track either metric.
 They track labor cost as a percentage of revenue, which is a useful financial ratio but an incomplete operational diagnostic.
-A company with a stable labor cost percentage and a rising re-work rate is building structural fragility: the team is keeping pace with demand by working harder on the same broken process, not by working smarter on a better one.
+A company with a stable labor cost percentage.
+And a rising re-work rate is building structural fragility: the team is keeping pace with demand by working harder on the same broken process.
+Not by working smarter on a better one.
 That fragility surfaces as burnout, turnover, and quality decline, all of which carry labor costs that dwarf the cost of the process fix that would have prevented them.

 The Human Capital Case